 Understanding your Manufactured Product's Accounting Process

-Before you can start creating your Bill of Materials and Production Orders, you will need to create your Manufactured Products (also known as Manufactured Variants) in TradeGecko.
+Before you can start creating your Bill of Materials and Production Orders, you will need to create your Manufactured Products (also known as Manufactured Variants) in QuickBooks Commerce.
 During the creation of the Manufactured Product, you will need to add an Initial Cost and Initial Stock Count.
 This is required in order to calculate a product’s Moving Average Cost.

 Ledger mapping of “Other Cost” for Bill of Materials